LuigiPapino/Meetup-Modular-Architecture/PITCHME.md

 Jerome Dochez (Tech Lead Build system Android Studio) speeding up your build
 ---
+@title[Multi-Module - Google I/0 2017 Painful]

+#### Modularity is painful
+> It sounds very easy, modularity is not easy, I can guarantee.
+> It's gonna be painful if you wanna do this ...
+> However it has a lot of improvement with it

+---
 @title[Multi-Module - Google I/0 2017 Dagger2]

 #### Modularity and Dagger2